 OKANAGAN RESEARCH FORUM

-The Okanagan Research Forum: “Eating the Okanagan” Exploring change in our local food systems, will be hosted by the , will be hosted by the UBC Institute for Biodiversity, Resilience, and Ecosystem Services (BRAES) and the UBC Institute for Community Engaged Research (ICER), in collaboration with partner organizations.
+The Okanagan Research Forum: “Eating the Okanagan” Exploring change in our local food systems, is hosted by the UBC Institute for Biodiversity, Resilience, and Ecosystem Services (BRAES) and the UBC Institute for Community Engaged Research (ICER), in collaboration with partner organizations.
 The Forum will encourage knowledge sharing and dialogue between UBC Okanagan Researchers and the broader community, including government and local organizations.
 Every two years, a Forum will be organized with a specified theme.
 This year’s theme is exploring change in our local food systems, a particularly relevant topic for the Okanagan region considering the pressures we face due to climate change, population growth, consumption, production and changes in land use.